ENSTA-U2IS-AI/torch-uncertainty/docs/source/quickstart.rst

 Quickstart
 ==========

-The following code train a Packed-Ensembles ResNet on CIFAR10:
+The following code - available in the experiments folder -trains a Packed-Ensembles ResNet on CIFAR10:

 .. code:: python